Tricked-dev/malil-akairo/.github/README.md

 # MALIL
-Malil is a must have all in one bot with tons of commands to enjoy To view the list of commands in discord you can use *help So where are you waiting for give malil a try
+Malil is a must have all in one bot with tons of commands to enjoy.
+To view the list of commands in discord you can use *help What are you waiting for?
+Give Malil a try!

-List of awesome commands you can use in your server if you invite malil
+List of awesome commands you can use in your server if you invite Malil:

 # Fun
 8ball : Ask your question